sai-ydev/mighty_iot/index.md

           print('Reading: ', uv_raw, ' | Risk Level: ', risk_level)
           sleep(1)
       ```
-### Note:
+      3. The MicroPython terminals starts printing the UV index values.
+It is time to test it with a UV torchlight.
+Did the index values vary?
-UV Torchlights can be harmful to the eyes.
+      **Note:** UV Torchlights can be harmful to the eyes.
 Care should be taken while handling a UV torch light.
 Do not make direct eye contact with the Uv torch light.